 3. Slack

 Slack, a team chat tool released in 2013, is ahead of the curve when it comes to apps for chat.
-It’s been often praised for having 1000+ integrations, friendly UX and a powerful search.
+It’s been often praised for having 2400+ integrations, friendly UX, and a powerful search.

 At the same time, some users describe their interaction with Slack as a love-hate relationship – primarily because notifications are not so easy to handle.
-In the Freemium version, file storage is limited to 5GB, and only 10K last messages are searchable.
+In the Freemium version, file storage is limited to 5GB and only recent 90 days of messaging history.

 And yes – Slack is pricey, which is pointed out by many of its competitors.
 However, Slack keeps growing – in 2018 it acquired a couple of major competitors – Atlassian Stride and HipChat.